nagasudhirpulla/taming_python/blog/skills/flask_rendering_jinja.md

 </body>
 </html>
 ```
-* loop.index0 gives access to for zero indexed for loop iterator
+* loop.index0 gives access to for 0-indexed (starts with 0) for loop iterator
-* loop.index gives access to
+* loop.index gives access to  1-indexed (starts with 1) for loop iterator

 * create a range of numbers